i2p-zero/i2p-zero/README.md

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

-#### Listen for i2p connections and forward them to the specified host and port.
-Returns a newly created destination public key.
+#### Listen for i2p connections and forward them to the specified host and port, storing/reading the server key file in/from the specified directory.

+If the directory doesn't exist with a file named serverTunnelSecretKey in it, returns a newly created destination address and writes the secret key for the new address to a file called serverTunnelSecretKey in the specified directory.
+Otherwise, read the existing secret key from that directory.
+The server tunnel will listen for i2p connections and forward them to the specified host and port.
+Returns the I2P b32 destination address for the server tunnel (which deterministically depends on the contents of the serverTunnelSecretKey file).

-`tunnel-control.sh server.create <host> <port>`
+`tunnel-control.sh server.create <host> <port> <directory>`

 #### Close the tunnel listening for connections on the specified destination public key.
 Returns "OK".